The Great Exodus

 As prize-winning British science writer Roger Lewin acknowledged in his above-mentioned book, Complexity: Life at the Edge of Chaos, ‘the study of complexity represents nothing less than a major revolution in science’ (p.10 of 208).
 Being so heretical, this honest, holistic ‘revolution’ was bound to meet resistance, as was described in a newspaper article titled Science Friction, written by journalist Deidre Macken and published in Australia in 1991.
 Referring to a ‘scientific revolution’ and a coming ‘monumental paradigm shift’, Macken wrote that the few scientists who have ‘dared to take a holistic approach’ are seen Page 53 of

-PDF Version by the scientific orthodoxy as committing ‘scientific heresy’.
+by the scientific orthodoxy as committing ‘scientific heresy’.
 Macken said scientists taking the ‘holistic approach’, such as ‘physicist Paul Davies and biologist Charles Birch’ (Australian scientists whose works are mentioned above and who have both appropriately enough been awarded the Templeton Prize for ‘increasing man’s understanding of God’) are trying ‘to cross the great divide between science and religion’, and are ‘not afraid of terms such as “purpose” and “meaning”’.
-She added: ‘Quite a number of biologists got upset [about this new development] because they don’t want to open the gates to teleology—the idea that there is goal-directed change is an anathema to biologists who believe [evade the condemning truth of integrative meaning by saying] that change is random…The emerging clash of scientific thought has forced many of the new scientists on to the fringe.
+She added: ‘Quite a number of biologists got upset [about this new development] because they don’t want to open the gates to teleologythe idea that there is goal-directed change is an anathema to biologists who believe [evade the condemning truth of integrative meaning by saying] that change is random…The emerging clash of scientific thought has forced many of the new scientists on to the fringe.
 Some of the pioneers no longer have university positions, many publish their theories in popular books rather than journals, others have their work sponsored by independent organisations…Universities are not catering for the new paradigm’ (Good Weekend mag., Sydney Morning Herald, 16 Nov.
 1991).

 Consistent with what Berdyaev said, all these scientists and science commentators who have been ‘fearless’ in their recognition of integrative meaning were being ‘prophetic’.
-In fact almost all the quotes used in this book are ‘prophetic’ in their exceptional honesty—this book is essentially an assemblage of all the exceptional modern day, contemporary, knowledge-seeking (as opposed to the ancient religion-forming) prophets for one great vanquishing assault on the world of denial.
+In fact almost all the quotes used in this book are ‘prophetic’ in their exceptional honestythis book is essentially an assemblage of all the exceptional modern day, contemporary, knowledge-seeking (as opposed to the ancient religion-forming) prophets for one great vanquishing assault on the world of denial.
 Indeed most of the authors of the books mentioned above and the quotes mentioned throughout have been explicitly described as prophets at some time or other.
 For example, Paul Davies has been called a ‘latter day prophet’ (‘God Only Knows’, Compass, ABC-TV, 23 Mar.
 1997), and Charles Birch as a ‘scientist-prophet’ (Sydney Morning Herald, 30 May 2000).
 Some who have been exceptionally unevasive have even been described as ‘messianic’.
 For instance, in his 20 December 1996 London Times obituary, Laurens van der Post was described as a ‘prophet’ and his work as ‘messianic’.
 Arthur Koestler, who has understandably frequently been described as a ‘prophet’, was noted as having a ‘messiah complex’ (Sydney Morning Herald, 1 Dec.
 1986), while R.D.
 Laing, who was also understandably frequently described as a ‘prophet’, was also labelled a ‘messiah’ (R.D.
 Laing A Biography, Adrian Laing, 1994, p.161 of 248).
 ‘Messiah’ in dictionaries means ‘liberator’, and since what is required to liberate humanity from the human condition is the ‘fearless’ preparedness to confront the issue of the human condition, van der Post, Koestler and Laing were being messianic.
-The greater truth of course is that while there have always been a few ‘fearless’ prophets in the spectrum of alienation in society, they were never going to be in a position to assemble the liberating explanation of the human condition until science found sufficient details about the mechanisms of the workings of our world—in particular understanding of the different ways genes and nerves process information—to make that clarifying explanation possible; all of which means the real liberator of humanity from the human condition is science.
-Prophets have a relatively easy job—the really difficult task was to painstakingly accumulate first-principle understanding of the details and mechanisms of the workings of our world.
+The greater truth of course is that while there have always been a few ‘fearless’ prophets in the spectrum of alienation in society, they were never going to be in a position to assemble the liberating explanation of the human condition until science found sufficient details about the mechanisms of the workings of our worldin particular understanding of the different ways genes and nerves process informationto make that clarifying explanation possible; all of which means the real liberator of humanity from the human condition is science.
+Prophets have a relatively easy jobthe really difficult task was to painstakingly accumulate first-principle understanding of the details and mechanisms of the workings of our world.
 Exceptional innocence played an important but minuscule concluding role in our search for knowledge, ultimately self-knowledge.
 To use an analogy, in gridiron football the team as a whole (with one exception) does all the hard work gaining yardage down the field.
 Finally when the side gets within kicking distance of the goal posts, a specialist kicker, who until then has played no part, is brought onto the field.
-While he (actually not ‘he’ but ‘they’ because prophets do need the support of each other to be able to defy denial)—in his unsoiled attire—kicks the winning goal, the win clearly belongs to the exhausted players who did all the hard work.
-As it turns out, science had found all the necessary clues that make explanation of the human condition possible—in particular the laws of physics, the principle of natural Page 54 of
+While he (actually not ‘he’ but ‘they’ because prophets do need the support of each other to be able to defy denial)in his unsoiled attirekicks the winning goal, the win clearly belongs to the exhausted players who did all the hard work.
+As it turns out, science had found all the necessary clues that make explanation of the human condition possiblein particular the laws of physics, the principle of natural Page 54 of

-PDF Version selection, the DNA mechanism that makes natural selection possible, the fossil record of our ancestors and all the studies of primate behaviour, especially those of bonobos.
+selection, the DNA mechanism that makes natural selection possible, the fossil record of our ancestors and all the studies of primate behaviour, especially those of bonobos.
 The problem has been that all these clues have been presented in such an evasive, dishonest way that extracting and assembling the explanation of the human condition from them, and beyond that having denial-habituated science accept the denial-free account, is not a project that is at all guaranteed of success.
 Everywhere in science dishonesty has become dangerously excessive.
-For example, there are now said to be genes for every kind of ailment—such as depression, drug addiction, violence, obesity, delinquency, suicide, sex addiction, attention deficit hyperactivity disorder, and schizophrenia—when the truth is human sickness is, in the main, psychologically derived.
+For example, there are now said to be genes for every kind of ailmentsuch as depression, drug addiction, violence, obesity, delinquency, suicide, sex addiction, attention deficit hyperactivity disorder, and schizophreniawhen the truth is human sickness is, in the main, psychologically derived.
 It’s our extremely upset condition that is the problem on Earth but only the very few will recognise and talk about that.

 As we will see in the latter half of this book, the practice of denial was rapidly cloaking the world so that not even a tiny ray of light/ truth was able to get through.
-We will see that the state of eternal darkness was almost upon us—the alienation death of humanity was only a step away.
+We will see that the state of eternal darkness was almost upon usthe alienation death of humanity was only a step away.
 In the case of science, Deidre Macken’s talk of a coming ‘monumental paradigm shift’ and a ‘scientific revolution’ suggested that acknowledgment of holism or integrative meaning was becoming a trend, but this wasn’t true.
 The reality is that despite the brave efforts of a few, denial in science was becoming more and more self-assured and sophisticated and as a result more and more dangerously oppressive of truth.
 For instance, wherever integrative meaning was being acknowledged it was invariably being met with stiffer and stiffer resistance.
 The Santa Fe Institute for example, while still operating in 2006, has degenerated into an organisation beset with internal dissent, deflected from its original manifesto of ‘studying complexity’ to now ‘fostering a multidisciplinary scientific research community pursuing frontier science’.
 Even the Templeton Prize, which was originally awarded for ‘increasing man’s understanding of God’, is now, in 2006, awarded ‘for progress toward research or discoveries about spiritual realities’.

 What this section has sought to make clear is that trying to investigate reality from a position of denial was only ever going to mean that biology would, as Plato predicted, ‘lose its way and become confused and dizzy, as though it were fuddled’ in terms of its ability to make any progress on the all-important task of finding understanding of the true nature of our world and our human-condition-afflicted place in it.
 The picture that has been put forward is of science becoming increasingly committed to denial with only a precious few trying desperately to defy the trend.
 The question has been: would the ever-increasing levels of upset in humans and thus alienation mean that denial would become so pervasive that it would succeed in blocking any chance of insight into the human condition being found, or would the few ‘fearlessly’ resisting the trend prevail?